zoya-hammad/consumer-dispute-analysis/README.md

 ## Classification Model
 - **Classification Model**: I employed a Random Forest Classifier to predict consumer disputes and timely responses.
 - **Confusion Matrix**: My classification model offers predictive capabilities, and I evaluated its performance using a confusion matrix.

-Explore, contribute, and use these insights to enhance your understanding of consumer complaints in the banking and credit card industry.

-**Happy Analyzing!** 🚀